-At St. Giles’ we believe that Design and Technology forms an important part of the curriculum in preparing the children for a rapidly changing world.
+Design and Technology forms an important part of the curriculum in preparing the children for a rapidly changing world.
 We want children to become independent, creative problem solvers and thinkers as individuals and as part of a team.
-Through our exciting and innovative Vehicles, children will design and make products that will solve real and relevant problems.
-Using their creativity and imagination to create quality products, children will .
+Through our exciting and innovative units, children will design and make products that will solve real and relevant problems.
+Using their creativity and imagination to create quality products, children will combine practical skills with an understanding of aesthetic, social and environmental issues, as well as functions and industry.
 Children will learn about a range of designers and will have every opportunity to extend their understanding, experience and application of technology, including ICT, in as wide a variety of situations as possible.

 The Key Areas of Learning